rezakrimi/MaxoutTextSummarization/README.md

 |  <center>BLEU_1</center> |  <center>BLEU_2</center> |  <center>BLEU_3</center> | <center>BLEU_4</center> |
 |:--------|:--------:|--------:|--------:|
 |<center> 45.22 </center> | <center> 29.94 </center> |<center> 22.01</center>| <center>16.76</center>|

+## Training for text summarization
+Download CNN/Daily Mail stories from [here](https://cs.nyu.edu/~kcho/DMQA/).
+Unzip the data and put it in the `cnn-dailymail` directory.
+Then run `cnn-dailymail/process.py` on each of the datasets get a pickle file for each one.
+Finally create the dataset in the format that the model uses by running `data/dm_process.py`.
+Once it's finished, you can run the model the same way you would run it for Question Generation task.